 Geofence virtual barriers can be active or passive.
 Active geofences require an end user to opt-in to location services and a mobile app to be open.
 Passive geofences are always on; they rely on Wi-Fi and cellular data instead of GPS or RFID and work in the background.

-Geo-fencing has many uses including:
+The technology has many practical uses, including:

-|Fleet management||When a truck driver breaks from his route, the dispatcher receives an alert.|
+|Fleet management||Geo-fencing can alert a dispatcher when a truck driver breaks from his route.|

-|Human resource management||An employee smart card will send an alert to security if an employee attempts to enter an unauthorized area.|
+|Human resource management||An employee's smart card will send an alert to security if the employee attempts to enter an unauthorized, geo-fenced area.|

-|Compliance management||Network logs record geo-fence crossings to document the proper use of devices and their compliance with established rules.|
+|Compliance management||Network logs can record geo-fence crossings to document the proper use of devices and their compliance with established policies.|

-|Marketing||A restaurant can trigger a text message with the day's specials to an opt-in customer when the customer enters a defined geographical area.|
+|Marketing||A small business can text an opt-in customer a coupon code when the customer's smartphone enters a defined geographical area.|

 |Law enforcement||An ankle bracelet can alert authorities if an individual under house arrest leaves the premises.|

 |Home automation||When the home owner's smartphone leaves the home's geo-fenced perimeter, the thermostat lowers itself to a pre-defined temperature.|